neuralvis/elpa-mirror/melpa/ebuku-readme.txt

 ## Installation

-Install [EBuku from MELPA](https://melpa.org/#/ebuku), or put the `ebuku' folder in your load-path and do a `(load "ebuku")'.
+Install [Ebuku from MELPA](https://melpa.org/#/ebuku), or put the `ebuku' folder in your load-path and do a `(load "ebuku")'.

 ## Usage

-Create an EBuku buffer with `M-x ebuku'.
+Create an Ebuku buffer with `M-x ebuku'.

-In the `*EBuku*' buffer, the following bindings are available:
+In the `*Ebuku*' buffer, the following bindings are available:

 * `s' - Search for a bookmark (`ebuku-search').